-- A floodway or floodplain as designated by the most updated Hendricks County Code dealing with floodplain regulation. - ii.
-Land within 75 feet of each bank of any ditch within the Hendricks County's Regulated Drainage System. - iii.
+- i.
+A floodway or floodplain as designated by the most updated Hendricks County Code dealing with floodplain regulation. - ii.
+Land within a Fluvial Erosion Hazard (FEH) corridor of Hendricks County streams as shown on the FEH maps created by the Indiana Silver Jackets Fluvial Erosion Hazard Program or any updates, currently hosted on the Hendricks County GIS website. - iii.
+Land within 75 feet of each bank of any ditch within the Hendricks County's Regulated Drainage System. - iv.
 Land within 75 feet of the centerline of any drain tile or enclosed conduit within the Hendricks County's Regulated Drainage System.

 Land that does not have an adequate outlet, taking into consideration the capacity and depth of the outlet, may be designated as an Impact Drainage Area by the Hendricks County Drainage Board.
-Special terms and conditions for development within any Impact Drainage Area shall be included in the stormwater management permit.
+Specific requirements for development within Impact Drainage Areas are contained in Hendricks County Stormwater Technical Standards Manual.
+Additional special terms and conditions for development within any Impact Drainage Area shall be included in the stormwater management approval.